 Nardostachys jatamansi holds potential as an adjunctive treatment for mood disorders, such as depression and anxiety.
 Its proposed mechanism of action involves the modulation of neurotransmitters like serotonin and dopamine, enhancing mood and emotional well-being through its calming influence on the nervous system.
 The antidepressant effects of a methanolic extract of Nardostachys jatamansi were evaluated using the forced swim test (FST), tail suspension test (TST), and assessments of locomotor activity in inbred male Swiss mice.
 The extract was administered at doses of 200 and 400 mg/kg orally and compared to the standard antidepressant imipramine (10 mg/kg orally) in both normal and sleep- deprived mice.
 The results indicated that Nardostachys jatamansi at both doses produced a significant antidepressant- like effect (P<0.001) in both the TST and FST, with efficacy comparable to that of imipramine.
 No significant changes were observed in the locomotor functions of mice compared to the normal control group.
 However, in sleep-deprived mice, N. jatamansi significantly (P<0.01) improved locomotor activity, aligning with the normal control results.
 These findings suggest that Nardostachys jatamansi exhibits dose-dependent antidepressant activity and may be beneficial for patients experiencing depression related to sleep disturbances [24].

 Antioxidant, Neuroprotective Activity, and Stress Relieving Activity: Nardostachys jatamansi offers strong antioxidant benefits, safeguarding cells from oxidative damage, and plays a role in enhancing mental health by reducing stress levels.
-Its mechanism involves compounds within the herb that scavenge free radicals, thereby minimizing cellular damage-a crucial factor in maintaining cognitive function and preventing neurodegenerative diseases.
+Its mechanism involves compounds within the herb that scavenge free radicals, thereby minimizing cellular damage crucial factor in maintaining cognitive function and preventing neurodegenerative diseases.
 The anti-stress effects of a hydro-ethanolic extract of Nardostachys jatamansi were assessed in relation to its antioxidant properties.
 Wistar rats were divided into four groups: naïve, stressed, T-200, and T-500, with the latter two receiving oral pre-treatment with Nardostachys jatamansi extract at doses of 200 and 500 mg/kg, respectively.
 The rats underwent a 4-hour restraint period in metallic chambers at 4°C, after which they were sacrificed to evaluate stress- induced alterations in biochemical parameters as well as the incidence and severity of ulcers.
 The in vitro antioxidant activity of Nardostachys jatamansi was measured by assessing its free radical scavenging ability.
 The extract demonstrated significant antioxidant activity, effectively reversing stress-induced increases in lipid peroxidation (LPO)

 and nitric oxide (NO) levels, as well as the decrease in catalase activity observed in the brain.
 These findings indicate that Nardostachys jatamansi possesses substantial anti-stress activity, likely attributable to its antioxidant properties [25].